 - macroeconomic theory

 I’m attached to a research project on human capital acquisition across Denmark, Norway and Sweden during the nineteenth and early twentieth centuries.
 The project uses individual-level records to track the background, studies and work experience of high school and university graduates over more than a century.
-The novelty and richness of the source material allows us to offer new insights on the contribution of higher education to long-term economic development.
+The novelty and richness of the source material allows us to offer new insights on the role of higher education in long-term economic development and social mobility.